abbeyroad7/Terra-CotS/content/World/History/Conflicts/The Divine Restoration.md

 The skirmish ravaged the world of Terra, leaving millions dead and the land forever scarred.

 In their final confrontation in 1388 TC, Arilias emerged victorious by conjuring a flash of the Sun - incinerating Sorvyn instantly.
 The crust along the [[Klaven Pensiula]] that once divided the northern and southern hemispheres of the world melted away.
 It is said that in his final bow, Arilias sealed away all remaining necromantic Arcane into the wake of the newly-flooded [[Perlas Sea]].
-The Divine Restoration marked the end of the First Age of Terra, ushering the historical timeline into its [[Second Age]], known colloquially as the Age of Man.
+The Divine Restoration marked the end of the [[First Age]] of [[Terra]], ushering the historical timeline into its [[Second Age]], known colloquially as the Age of Man.

 ![[pagebreak.webp]]